Signed in as:

 Are there good ESL books for early readers with repetition and pictures?

-The best beginner reading books for English as a Second Language learners include repetition and visual support so kids can connect meaning and build confidence.
+The best books for English as a Second Language learners include repetition and visual support so kids can connect meaning and build confidence.

-These affordable titles support both classroom instruction and at-home learning, making them ideal for early literacy development across diverse learners (available in hard, soft, ebook, and compilation versions based on theme).
+These titles support both classroom instruction and at-home learning, making them ideal for early literacy development across learning levels.
+Available in hard, soft, ebook, and compilation versions (based on theme), these books help children move from listening and picture-supported reading to confident independent reading.

 About the Author

-US territories & Canada (others order via Amazon, Ingram, B&T, BN.com, Follett, Target, Walmart).
+US & Canada (others order via Amazon, Apple, B&N, Ingram, Follett, Hertzberg, Target, Walmart).
 Prices are for individuals/nonprofits.
 Resellers: see retail catalog or contact us.